QuarkNerd/blog/dketley/_posts/2017-02-27-streamsets-with-docker-an-example-hdfs-integration.md

  - HDFS
  - Big Data
 layout: default_post
+categories:
+  - Data
 ---

 [StreamSets Data Collector (SDC)](https://streamsets.com/products/sdc/)  is an open source tool for stream-based extracting, transforming and loading large quantities of data.
 It provides an easy to use UI on top of the underlying processing power of YARN and Spark Streaming with a large number of installable integrations with source and destination systems.

 We found the process of setting up an SDC system with an HDFS output somewhat fiddly, so here we provide a push button solution for spinning up this example system, based on the Docker containers provided by StreamSets and Hadoop.

 You can find the Git repository for this example [here](https://github.com/dketley/streamsets-hdfs-demo).
 Read on for the details of how we created this system!